WE LAUNCH JUNE 1HamburgBremerhavenWilhelmshavenRotterdamAmsterdamAntwerpiaZeebruggeGet in touch →

 What is an MRN enquiry procedure?

 A formal customs procedure under Art.
-335 of Implementing Regulation (IA) 2015/2447 to the Union Customs Code.
-It is initiated when the export confirmation CC599C/IE599 has not been issued automatically.
+335 of Commission Implementing Regulation (EU) 2015/2447 to the Union Customs Code.
+It may be initiated by the customs office of export when the export confirmation has not been issued automatically.
 The customs office of export contacts the customs office of exit to clarify whether the goods have left the EU customs territory.

 What if my MRN has been open for more than 150 days?

-After 150 days, obtaining a standard export confirmation is considerably more difficult, but not impossible.
-You may still be able to obtain an alternative exit confirmation or use alternative documentary evidence (e.g., Bill of Lading with “on board” notation, CMR).
-Contact a specialist as soon as possible — every day of delay reduces the chances of a successful outcome.
+After 150 days, the customs office of export may invalidate the export declaration (Art.
+248(2) DA 2015/2446).
+Obtaining a standard export confirmation becomes considerably more difficult, but not impossible.
+You may still be able to obtain an alternative exit confirmation (Art.
+335(4) IA) or use alternative documentary evidence (e.g., Bill of Lading with “on board” notation, CMR).
+Contact a specialist as soon as possible - every day of delay reduces the chances of a successful outcome.

 Can I file the enquiry request myself?